jwlawson/jwlawson.github.io/_drafts/cmake-external-project.md

 )
 ```

-Then when you run cmake a target called `project_name` will be created which
+When you run cmake a target called `project_name` will be created which
 will download, build and install the project.
 If the project uses cmake itself,
 then the project's cmake files will be used to build the project.
 If the external project does not use cmake, then you will have to add the